Spacer

 A recent accident near Bolivar, MO illustrates the consequences of the accidents that involve these drivers.
 According to The Kansas City Star, three teen girls were killed after a pickup drove through a fence and flipped on a Polk County roadway.
 All three of the teens were killed and authorities have been unable to identify which of the girls was driving at the time of the accident.

-More than 5,000 teens are killed every year in car accidents in Raytown, MO and elsewhere.
+More than 5,000 teens are killed every year in car accidents in Raytown, MO, and elsewhere.

 "Anytime you have immaturity combined with inexperience, you have the potential for disaster," says Nicole Nason, head of the National Highway Traffic Safety Administration.
 "And that's what you get with a 16-year-old behind the wheel."

-According to recent studies, driver distraction, inexperience behind the wheel and speed are the tops 3 contributors to teen car accidents.
+According to recent studies, driver distraction, inexperience behind the wheel and speed are the top 3 contributors to teen car accidents.
 We should work to better educate these drivers to head off these incidents before they happen.

-You're typically not the best driver at the age of 16 and for this reason many states have enacted a Graduated Driver's Licensing (GDL) program.
+You're typically not the best driver at the age of 16 and for this reason, many states have enacted a Graduated Driver's Licensing (GDL) program.
 These programs aim to gradually expose teens to various hazards through stages.
 Typically, 15-year-old drivers are required to drive with a parent, 16- and 17-year-old drivers face restrictions regarding driving curfew and passenger limitations.
-When a driver turns 18 and completes these years of restricted driving, they can they get an unrestricted license.
+When a driver turns 18 and completes these years of restricted driving, they can get an unrestricted license.

 As of now, there are 47 states that have some sort of GDL program.
 Unfortunately, only 8 of them have a minimum age for a permit set at 16.
 Fewer than 10 restrict drivers from driving after 10:00 p.m.
 Only 12 states have limits on passengers.